Cultural series at Hotel Morgenland

 his audience at the Hotel Morgenland!

-As host of one of the most successful talk shows on television, Hubertus Meyer-Burckhardt has made an experience: women tend to become anarchic in old age, while men tend to become more meaningful in old age.
+As the host of one of the most successful talk shows on television, Hubertus Meyer-Burckhardt has made the following experience: women tend to become anarchic in old age, men tend to become more meaningful in old age.

-Above Meyer-Burckhardt’s women’s stories collected in this highly entertaining book is a phrase like a headline: it comes from Barbara Schöneberger: “I recommend living.”
+Meyer-Burckhardt’s women’s stories collected in this highly entertaining book are headlined by one sentence: it comes from Barbara Schöneberger: “I recommend living.”

 His autobiography